hawx/clive/README.md

 ## Usage

-__NOTE__: Throughout I will be using the new 1.9 hash syntax, obviously the old `=>` syntax still works and can be used if you want.
+__NOTE__: Throughout I will be using the new 1.9 `{a: b}` hash syntax, obviously the old `{:a => b}` syntax still works and can be used if you want or where 1.8 compatibility is needed.

 Clive is built around the idea that it makes more sense to define a cli in a class, this way it can be easily modified and reopened to add more options.

-To use it `require 'clive'` then `extend Clive`:
+    # my_app.rb
+    require 'clive'

     module MyApp
       VERSION = "0.1.4"